About this course

 Early modern England is a period associated with Elizabeth I and the Tudor court, the plays of Shakespeare, blood and violence on the Jacobean stage, the discovery of new worlds, and the persecution of witches and heretics.
 The diversity and vitality of t...

-This course builds on the basic concepts of phonetics introduced in the first year, with an introduction to acoustic science for the study of speech sounds.
+This module builds on the basic concepts of articulatory phonetics introduced in the first year, and introduces theory and methodology of acoustic science for the study of the production and perception of speech sounds.

 What can the voices and narratives of sex workers and asylum seekers depicted in world literature and visual culture tell us about the conditions and pressures of life in the contemporary world?
 How might considerations of narrative technique, genre, and ...

-This course will provide you with an introduction to syntax within current linguistic theory.
+This module will provide introduce you to the study of syntax within current linguistic theory.

 The course seeks to provide an overview of the evolution of the European Union (EU) from its early stages to the present.
 In so doing, it examines the ideas and history of the EU, the institutions of the EU, examples of specific issue areas and the presen...